-- Such as trouble breathing or heavy bleeding, take them to your vet as soon as possible. - Call your vet while you are on your way to let them know you are coming.
+- Such as trouble breathing or heavy bleeding, take them to the vet ASAP. - Call your vet while you are on your way to let them know you are coming.

 Symptoms

 Severe pain is usually obvious, but some pets try to hide it as much as they can.
 Some of the common symptoms of being in pain include: